Documentation

 Macs have great security out-of-the-box.
 Linux too.
 Even Windows has improved a lot in the last few years.

 Make sure you’re using all the security features available to you!
-Our free apps can help you with this: they periodically check that all security features are enabled.
+Our free desktop app can help you with this: it periodically checks that all security features are enabled.